Basilica of Our Lady of Lourdes, Poondi: History

-Simon Cardinal Lourdusamy declared the Shrine of our Lady of Poondi as a permanent pilgrimage centre of our Lady of Immaculate Conception.
-On 03.08.1999, the shrine was declared as Minor Basilica by Pope John Paul II.
+Cardinal Duraisamy Simon Lourdusamy declared the Shrine of Our Lady of Poondi as a permanent pilgrimage centre of Our Lady of Immaculate Conception.
+On 3 August 1999, the shrine was declared as Minor Basilica by Pope John Paul II.

 Shrine

 The present structure of the shrine has a mixture of Gothic and French architectural styles.
 The facade above the portico has a row of statues of the Twelve Apostles, St. Francis Xavier and Fr.
 Constantine Joseph Beschi.
 The church has a relic of the True Cross, believed to be the one on which Christ was crucified.